sweall1/neural_network/README.md

-Neutral network program learning on a logic gate
+Neutral network program learning on a "AND" logic gate.